 It takes a few minutes to understand whether the other person is keen on continuing the conversation.
 But whatever the case give yourself credit for breaking the ice.

 She also mentions another very interesting thing that how small talk can lead to new opportunities you never would imagined; and it was possible now because you took time to listen to someone.

 To become a pro at small talk or being a good conversationalist requires practice and more so when making small talk has never been your specialty.

 Make efforts to talk to colleagues, with your co-passengers when using public transport, with customers when you are standing in a coffee queue and so on.
-Find opportunities to talk to unknown people.

 When you meet someone new you practically know nothing about that person.
 So it’s best if you stick to some topics that most people love to talk about.
 Some of these topics are:

-- TV shows
+2. TV shows

-- Art & Culture
+5. Art & Culture

-- Interests and hobbies
+7. Interests and hobbies

 In addition, you can also ask open-ended questions which help in building up an interesting conversation.
 So simple questions which can be answered with ‘yes’ or ‘no’ can be followed with open-ended ones like “ hey have you seen that TV show” followed by “what do you think about it” or “have you read that book “what is your opinion on that” and so on.

-Some More Small Talk tips
+Some More Small Talk tips for Introverts

-- Refrain from asking personal question that might make the other person uncomfortable.
+1.Refrain from asking personal question that might make the other person uncomfortable.

-- Keep your body language relaxed during a conversation and also make the other person comfortable.
+2. Keep your body language relaxed during a conversation and also make the other person comfortable.

-- Give the other person full attention when they are speaking which means no scrolling through mobile phones.
+4. Give the other person full attention when they are speaking which means no scrolling through mobile phones.
 Not only it is disrespectful to the speaker it shows your disinterest in the conversation.

-- When you are introducing yourself to someone you can and probably should always start with a smile.
+5. When you are introducing yourself to someone you can and probably should always start with a smile.
 The good thing about smiling is it is so positive.
 A smile followed by a gentle ‘Hi’ is the best conversation starter.

-- Don’t get disheartened or quick to judge someone if that person hasn’t warmed up to you as you hoped he would.
+6. Don’t get disheartened or quick to judge someone if that person hasn’t warmed up to you as you hoped he would.
 Probably that person is also awkward and introvert like you are.
 Give yourself full marks for at least trying.